-Chairman: Anthony A. Atchley Associate Professor Code PH/Ay, Spanagel Hall Room 114 (408) 656-2848 DSN 878-2848
+Anthony A. Atchley Associate Professor Code PH/Ay, Spanagel Hall Room 114 (408)656-2848 DSN 878-2848

 The academic character of the programs in Engineering Acoustics is interdisciplinary, with courses and laboratory work drawn principally from the fields of physics and electrical engineering.
-Although broadly based, the emphasis of the programs is on those aspects of acoustics, signal processing and computers related to underwater sound propagation, electro-acoustic transduction and the detection, tracking and quieting of underwater targets.
-These programs are designed specifically for students in the Combat Systems Science and Technology and the Undersea Warfare curricula and government employees in acoustics-related laboratories and systems commands.
+Although broadly based, the emphasis of the programs is on those aspects of acoustics and signal processing applied to undersea warfare.
+Subjects covered include the generation, propagation and reception of sound in the ocean; military applications of underwater sound; and acoustic signal processing.
+These programs are designed specifically for students in the Combat Systems Science and Technology and the Undersea Warfare curricula, government employees in acoustics-related laboratories and systems commands, and international students.